puma/puma/README.md

 - `INT` equivalent of sending Ctrl-C to cluster.
 Will attempt to finish then exit.
 - `CHLD`

-A detailed guide to using UNIX signals with Puma can be found [here](https://github.com/puma/puma/blob/master/docs/signals.md)
+A detailed guide to using UNIX signals with Puma can be found in the [signals documentation](https://github.com/puma/puma/blob/master/docs/signals.md).

 ### Release Directory